CyrilBos/Umu/AI-fundamentals/assign1-robot/README.md

 The --obstacle option enables the obstacle detection algorithm by instantiating an ObstacleController instead of a FixedController.

+The --level option enables a more or less precise logging in the terminal.
+Defaults to INFO.
+Level DEBUG will provide more information such as the current position of the robot while travelling.
+Level ERROR will provide logs only when an exception is encountered.

 # Code structure
 The code is divided into a module main.py and 2 packages controller and model.